Differences in Casting Products

-Most new to casting like to start with Polyester Resin (PR) such Castin' Craft, which is readily available in your local hobby store and can be purchased in small quantities.
-PR is also available online in larger quantities through manufacturers such as U.S. Composites called Silmar 41.
-Polyester Resin does not require a pressure pot to create great looking pen blanks, but it smells very strong and can shrink away from other materials as it cures, so it takes some practice to get good at using it for pen blanks.
-We often times use it for clear casting materials that have been glued with Mod Podge or other water-based adhesives.
+Most new to casting like to start with Polyester Resin (PR) such Casting Craft, which is readily available in your local hobby store and can be purchased in small quantities.
+PR is also available online in larger quantities through manufacturers such as U.S. Composites.
+Polyester Resin does not require a pressure pot to create great looking colored pen blanks, and is the easiest to polish, but it smells very strong and can shrink away from other materials as it cures, so it takes some practice to get good at using it for pen blanks.
+We often times use it for clear casting HVAC metal foil tape, stamps, painted blanks, or other materials that have been glued with Mod Podge or other water-based adhesives.
+PR may come out of the mold sticky but can go into your shop oven on a low temp for a few minutes to dry it out.
 Polyester Resin casts well in any of our molds.

-Another popular material more experienced casters like to use is a Urethane Resin called Alumilite Clear, available in your local hobby store, directly from Alumilite, or distributors such as Curtis Seebeck at Turn-Tex.
+Another popular material more experienced casters like to use is a Urethane Resin called Alumilite Clear or Clear Slow.
 Urethane Resins have a shorter set up time than PR, so it requires experience with a pressure pot to reduce surface bubbling.
+Alumilite can be picky to mix, you have to be very precise in your A & B measurements, but it normally takes only a few minutes to set-up and we normally demold and turn a few hours after casting, which is a great turnaround for busy casters.
+Alumilite.com has dyes and powders to add to the resins and offers a volume calculator to help determine how much resin is needed per mold dimensions.
 We make many of our color swirls and hybrid blanks with these resins.
-Alumilite has dyes and powders to add to the resins and offers a volume calculator to help determine how much resin is needed per mold dimensions.
+We use Alumilite Clear with the weatherproof matte inkjet labels from OnlineLabels.com on which we clear cast our label designs.
 Urethane Resin casts well in any of our molds.